 A facial is one of the most popular and enjoyable spa treatments.
 In this guide, we take a look at what you need to know about spa facials during pregnancy.

-In a word, yes!
-You will be happy to learn that you can enjoy certain types of facial during pregnancy, and there are facials tailored specifically to pregnant women.
-However, there are a few things that are off-limits.
-These include chemical peels, hot stones and laser therapies.
-You also need to be careful when it comes to aromatherapy, as certain oils should not be used when pregnant, and it is best to avoid products containing retinoid.
+You can enjoy certain types of facials during pregnancy, and there are facials tailored specifically to pregnant women.
+However, a few things are off-limits.
+These include chemical peels, hot stones, microdermabrasion, and laser therapies.
+You also need to be careful when it comes to aromatherapy, as certain oils should not be used when pregnant, and it is best to avoid products containing retinol.
 It is crucial that you let the spa and your therapist know that you are pregnant and how far along you are, so they can tailor your treatment accordingly.

 What is a pregnancy facial?